An awesome vision doesn’t magically save a broken brand, but it’s at the core of every great one.

 The lesson to learn: Quality over quantity is often a good mission to have, as long as you ensure that you can deliver the quality sustainably.

 9. Kurgo‘s mission statement: to help people get out & safely enjoy the world with their dogs.

 “Why build Kurgo?
 Because dogs and their humans shouldn’t be limited by their accessories.”

 Kurgo sells a variety of dog travel accessories, such as leashes, carriers, beds, etc.

 In contrast to brands that seem more interested in earning money from dog owners, Kurgo’s love for dogs is evident all over their site.
-Kurgo works hand in hand with the Kurgo foundation, which supports “non-profits assisting animals in the wake of disaster”.
+Kurgo works for hand in hand with the Kurgo Foundation, which supports “non-profits assisting animals in the wake of disaster”.
 Kurgo also collaborates with many local and national non-profit organisations that are “working hard to give humans a positive chance at life”.

-This vision of caring for the Dog first helps Kurgo to differentiate themselves from other companies, and maintain loyal fans.
+This vision of caring for the Dog first helps Kurgo to differentiate themselves from other companies and maintain loyal fans.

-Lesson to learn: Whether you’re dealing with humans or even dogs, make sure that the customer’s safety and wants are an inherent part of your mission.
+The lesson to learn: Whether you’re dealing with humans or even dogs, make sure that the customer’s safety and wants are an inherent part of your mission.

 Fun fact: Founded by two brothers, Gordie and Kitter Spater, Kurgo’s story began with their 70lb hyperactive Plot Hound mix, Zelda.
-It was always jumping from its car seat, so they began to design a backseat barrier, which eventually leading to the founding of Kurgo.
+It was always jumping from its car seat, so they began to design a backseat barrier, which eventually leads to the founding of Kurgo.